tanaymukherjee/STA-9890-Project/README.md

 # Financial Distress
 ## STA-9890-Project
-In this exercise we are attempting at running various regression models through namely Lasso, Ridge, Elastic Net and Random Forrest to predict on a financial dataset from multiple firms to see if we can predict distress
+In this exercise we are attempting at running various regression models through namely Lasso, Ridge, Elastic Net and Random Forrest to predict on a financial dataset from multiple firms to see if we can predict distress.

-## Understandin the models
+## Understanding the models
 ### Elastic Net:
 In statistics and, in particular, in the fitting of linear or logistic regression models, the elastic net is a regularized regression method that linearly combines the L1 and L2 penalties of the lasso and ridge methods.